RavenousLegs

 Trek to Bashleo Pass

-This is the easiest and most common hike in the valley.
-A short 30-45 min hike leads to a beautiful waterfall and depending on the season, the water level of the fall changes.
-Almost everyone who comes to Tirthan Valley visits the waterfall.
+This is the easiest and most popular hike in the valley.
+A short 30-45 minute hike leads to a beautiful waterfall.
+The water level of the waterfall changes depending on the season.
+Almost everyone who visits Tirthan Valley makes sure to visit the waterfall.

 Hike to Chhoie waterfall in Tirthan Valley, Himachal Pradesh